amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

  1. Let insecureCookies be a list of cookies in the user agent's cookie store whose host is host-equal to host and whose secure is false.
  2. Let insecureDomainCookies be a list of all cookies in insecureCookies whose host-only is false.
  3. Sort insecureDomainCookies by earliest last-access-time first.
- 4. Let insecureOriginCookies be a list of all cookies in insecureCookies whose host-only is true and sort this list by earliest last-access-time first.
+ 4. Let insecureOriginCookies be a list of all cookies in insecureCookies whose host-only is true.
+ 5. Sort insecureOriginCookies by earliest last-access-time first.
- 5. Let sortedInsecureCookies be the result of appending insecureOriginCookies to the end of insecureDomainCookies.
+ 6. Let sortedInsecureCookies be the result of appending insecureOriginCookies to the end of insecureDomainCookies.
- 6. Let secureCookies be a list of cookies in the user agent's cookie store whose host is host-equal to host and whose secure is true.
+ 7. Let secureCookies be a list of cookies in the user agent's cookie store whose host is host-equal to host and whose secure is true.
- 7. Let secureDomainCookies be a list of all cookies in secureCookies whose host-only is false.
+ 8. Let secureDomainCookies be a list of all cookies in secureCookies whose host-only is false.
- 8. Sort secureDomainCookies by earliest last-access-time first.
+ 9. Sort secureDomainCookies by earliest last-access-time first.
- 9. Let secureOriginCookies be a list of all cookies in secureCookies whose host-only is true and sort this list by earliest last-access-time first.
+ 10. Let secureOriginCookies be a list of all cookies in secureCookies whose host-only is true.
+ 11. Sort secureOriginCookies by earliest last-access-time first.
- 10. Let sortedSecureCookies be the result of appending secureOriginCookies to the end of secureDomainCookies.
+ 12. Let sortedSecureCookies be the result of appending secureOriginCookies to the end of secureDomainCookies.
- 11. Return sortedInsecureCookies and sortedSecureCookies.
+ 13. Return sortedInsecureCookies and sortedSecureCookies.

 Step 2 of [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a) need to be updated to replace: